samuelim01/tp/docs/UserGuide.md

 <box type="tip">

-* If the previous command was `vendor filter KEY_WORDS`, the `INDEX` refers to the index number shown in the filtered vendor list.
-* Otherwise, the `INDEX` refers to the index number on the unfiltered vendor list.
+`INDEX` refers to the index number of the vendor currently displayed on the vendor list.

 </box>